Your Favorite Drink (Soda, orange juice, lemonade, etc.)

 What You Need:

-Here are some websites and books that will help you understand and play with gravity:
+Here are some websites that will help you understand aerodynamics and how to make good paper airplanes:

 Words to Know: